llenoir10/My-First-ARM-Template-Learning-IaC-with-Azure-VS-Code/README.md

 What’s in This Repo
 - `azuredeploy.json` – Basic ARM template to deploy a storage account
 - `azuredeploy.parameters.json` – Parameters file with user-defined input
-- `screenshots/` – Visuals of template validation, snippet usage, and CLI output

 ## Highlights of my Learning
 - How to Use VS Code's ARM snippets to build templates quickly